 - a.
 Examine student growth data in conjunction with other evidence including observation artifacts and other student and teacher information based on appropriate classroom, school, district and state-based tools and practices; and/or - b.
-Examine extenuating circumstances which may include one (1) or more of the following : goal setting process, content and expectations, student attendance, extent to which curriculum, standards and assessment are aligned; and/or - c.
+Examine extenuating circumstances which may include one (1) or more of the following: goal setting process, content and expectations, student attendance, extent to which curriculum, standards and assessment are aligned; and/or - c.
 Schedule monthly conferences with the evaluator focused on improving student growth to include one (1) or more of the following topics: student growth goal revisions, refinement and progress; best practices related to instruction areas in need of attention; best practices related to student growth data collection and interpretation; and/or - d.
 Create and implement a professional development plan to address student growth areas. - e.
-In addition, the teacher and evaluator can access and consult on how to use up to \$500 of the improvement fund (as detailed in Article II, Section C, 21). - 4.
-Final Criterion Scoring for Focused Summative Evaluation:
+In addition, the teacher and evaluator can access and consult on how to use up to \$500 of the improvement fund (as detailed in Article II, Section C, 21).

+4. Final Criterion Scoring for Focused Summative Evaluation:

 A Focused Evaluation is used when a teacher is not evaluated using a Comprehensive Summative Evaluation, and will include evaluation of one of the eight state criteria.
-The evaluator must assign a summative evaluation rating for the focused evaluation (selected criterion) using the methodology adopted by OSPI for the Charlotte Danielson framework embedded in TPEP.
+The evaluator must assign the same or higher summative evaluation rating as was received on the most recent comprehensive evaluation for the focused evaluation.